ReiNanaji/Optimal-Allocation/README.md

 3) Rotationally invariant, optimal shrinkage

-*Implement the 3 remaining estimator*
+.Implement the 3 remaining estimator
-*What is the theoretical basis on which those estimators have been built?*
+.What is the theoretical basis on which those estimators have been built?

 - Case 2: The correlation matrix is supposed to be time-dependent